-Somewhere in this machining job I was tightening the tool post top nut and it broke.
+Somewhere in this machining job I was tightening the Aloris-type tool post top nut and it broke.
 The nut is a poor design, as it's a very thin-walled tube that is threaded on the inside.
-See that line in the middle of the tube?
+See that line in the middle of the tube (below)?
 That's a split.
 At this point I thought the job would have to be shelved until I could either buy or make a replacement nut.

 I got this project completed just a few days before the local county fair.
 We shall see if it holds up to five days of use.
 Below is a photo of the hay press all ready to go at the fair.